FEMTA-Suborbital-Experiment/FEMTAFYESIMBOXsoftware/README.md

 # FYESIMBOXsoftware
-FYE SIMBOX Software for pi and arduino
+FYE SIMBOX Software for Pi and Arduino

 ## Directories:

+### simbox
+Main package.
+Copy in its entirety to the Pi.
+Run with "python3.8 -m simbox" (make sure the virtual environment is activated)

+### experiment_logs
+Holds log files from each experiment

 ### Production
-Files to be used in actual simbox operation
+Files to be used in actual simbox operation (but not on the Pi; run.bat for example)

 ### arduino testing:
 Scripts for Arduino for testing